freeCodeCamp/freeCodeCamp/guide/english/css/css-frameworks/css-framework-bootstrap/index.md

 ## Getting Started - Latest version: 4.1

-Here is a simple HTML template which includes the latest compiled and minified CSS and Javascript for the Bootstrap library.
-We have used a CDN in this example, but you can checkout <a href='https://getbootstrap.com/docs/4.1/getting-started/download/' target='_blank' rel='nofollow'>other ways of installing Bootstrap</a>.
+Below is a simple HTML template which includes the latest compiled and minified CSS and Javascript for the Bootstrap library.
+We have used a CDN in this example, please see <a href='https://getbootstrap.com/docs/4.1/getting-started/download/' target='_blank' rel='nofollow'>the official documentation</a> for other ways of installing the latest version of Bootstrap.

 ```html
     <!DOCTYPE html>
     <html lang="en">